Brian Cox – Por Que Precisamos Dos Exploradores

 for continuing to spend on curiosity-driven science and exploration,

-por continuar a gastar em ciência e exploração movidas pela curiosidade,
+a continuidade do investimento em ciência e exploração impulsionadas pela curiosidade,

 I should tell you how much it costs.